-For the first time since he sat down, he raised his head and looked at me, and even in the dim light I thought that there may have been the faint glimmer of a smile superimposed on his otherwise lifeless features.
+For the first time since he sat down, he raised his head and looked at me.
+Even in the dim light I thought that there may have been the faint glimmer of a smile superimposed on his otherwise lifeless features.
 When he remained silent, I thought that perhaps I'd only imagined the slight twitch at the corners of his mouth.

 "You really do spout rubbish sometimes," he said after almost a minute of silence.

 There was some sign of life in his voice now, a slight bantering tone.
-This small change in him had a disproportionately large effect on me, and although I tried not to show the possibly premature relief and elation I felt, I couldn't suppress a small smile.
+This small change in him had a disproportionately large effect on me.
+I tried not to show the possibly premature relief and elation I felt, but I couldn't suppress a small smile.

 "Maybe I wouldn't get the chance to spout so much rubbish if you contributed a bit more to the conversation," I said, trying to gently reflect his banter.